davenquinn/ne-syrtis-jezero-viewer/frontend/text/main.md

 The centerpiece of Jezero Crater is its delta, deposited where a river entered a shallow lake filling the crater [@Schon2012].
-This impressive feature is the most charismatic surface expression of a long-lived regional drainage network.
+This impressive feature is the most charismatic surface expression of an extensive and long-lived regional drainage network.
 However, whether this and similar features are indicative of a global hydrosphere and "warm and wet" early Martian climate is hotly debated [e.g. @Gaidos2003; @Wordsworth2015].